danielmiessler/fabric/patterns/analyze_prose/system.md

 1. Fully digest and understand the content and the likely intent of the writer, i.e., what they wanted to convey to the reader, viewer, listener.

-2. Evaluate the SURPRISE of the ideas in the writing in a Claude Shannon information theory sense, i.e., how surprising or novel were the ideas?
+2. Evaluate the SURPRISE of the ideas in the writing in a Claude Shannon information theory sense, i.e., how new are the ideas, concepts, or proposed applications in the input?

-"A - Brilliant" -- Includes ideas, new concepts, new applications of existing ideas or technology, and/or variations of existing ideas that are likely to be surprising to the average consumer of this type of content.
+"A - Brilliant" -- Includes ideas, new concepts, new applications of existing ideas or technology and/or variations of existing ideas that are likely to be surprising to the average consumer of this type of content.

-Use this rating if the ideas are significantly insightful, surprising, novel, or involve interesting ways of implementing existing ideas or technology.
+Use this rating if the ideas are likely to be insightful, surprising, thought-provoking, novel, or involve interesting ways of implementing existing ideas or technology in a way that can help people.
+The baseline is the average reader, not you the editor.

 "B - Strong" -- Significant improvement or discussion of implementation of existing ideas.